 A 93-100; A- 90-92.9; B+ 87-89.9; B 83-86.9; B- 80-82.9; C+ 77-79.9; C 73-76.9; C- 70-72.9; D+ 67-69.9; D 63-66.9; D- 60-62.9; F 0-59.9.

 The exams will be cumulative.
 The main emphasis of the exams will be testing your knowledge of what the appropriate statistical test is to use in a particular situation and how to interpret the results.
 You will not be allowed to use reference books or notes during the exams, and you will not need a calculator.
-If your native language is not English, you will be allowed to use a dictionary.

-The homework assignments make up a relatively small portion of your grade, and they will be loosely graded; if you make a sincere effort on all parts of an assignment, you will probably get full credit.
+The homework assignments make up a relatively small portion of your grade, and they will be loosely graded; if you follow the instructions and make a sincere effort on all parts of an assignment, you will probably get full credit.
 Despite this, I suggest that you put a lot of effort into the homework.
 Many of the skills I hope you learn from this class can only be learned by doing, not by listening to me talking, so your statistical education will be incomplete (and you will struggle on the exams) if you do not do the homework to the best of your ability.
 Please drop by my office or e-mail me if you need help on the homework.

-We are going to use spreadsheets for most of our data analysis.
+We are going to use spreadsheets for our data analysis.
 The web page for almost every statistical test will include a spreadsheet that you can download and use with the Windows or Macintosh versions of Excel.
 As a UD student, you can download Microsoft Office, which includes Excel, for free from UDeploy.
 The spreadsheets should also work with Calc, part of the free OpenOffice.org suite of programs.